Frontend interview answer

 const state = reactive({ count: 0 });

-// ❌ Trap: destructuring pulls out a plain number
+// ❌ Trap: destructuring pulls out the current value

 const { count } = state;

-toRefs() converts each property of a reactive object into a ref that stays connected to the original object.
+toRefs() converts each enumerable property on a reactive object into a ref linked to the original source.
+Use it when returning or destructuring many fields from the same state object.

 JAVASCRIPT